kelly0326/Portfolio/README.md

 2. Crime Rates
 3. Analyzing Customer Churn in the Telecommunication Industry
 4. Selecting Startup Inventory for a New Chain of Beer Stores
-5. Air Traffic is Still Safe (ongoing project)
+5. Air Traffic is Still Safe
-6. Predicting Stock Performance of American Airlines Based on Economic Indicators and Vendors Stock Prices (DSC 680: Ongoing project)
+6. Predicting Stock Performance of American Airlines Based on Economic Indicators and Vendors Stock Prices
+7. Predictive Maintenance: Naval Vessel Condition
+8. Apple Quality Prediction
+9. Brand Sentiment Analysis

 Description